Tinker Bell and the Legend of the NeverBeast: Plot

-With no time to rebuild the towers, Fawn leads Gruff into the eye of the storm where he absorbs every single lightning strike, ending the storm.
-Despite the success of the new plan, Fawn is seemingly killed.
-As Gruff mourns her, the lightning he absorbed makes a spark which revives the fairy.
+The plan goes well until Nyx destroys the final tower, still believing Gruff to be a danger.
+With no time to rebuild it, Fawn leads Gruff into the eye of the storm, where he absorbs every single lightning strike.
+Gruff pulls Fawn out of the way just in time, and the two of them fall to the ground, ending the storm.
+Gruff's horns and wings are destroyed, but he is saved by Nyx's scouts.
+Fawn is also caught, but has seemingly been killed by the power of the storm.
+As Gruff mourns her, the lightning he absorbed makes a spark which revives Fawn, much to everyone's delight.

-For the next few days, Gruff helps rebuild Pixie Hollow until the time when he must hibernate arrives.
-The fairies sadly guide him to his cave in a sendoff ceremony and try to make his slumber as comfortable as possible, while Fawn passes on his legend to future generations of fairies.
+For the next few days, Fawn passes on a new legend to future generations of fairies, one where the NeverBeast is not a monster, but the Hero of Pixie Hollow.
+Gruff helps rebuild Pixie Hollow until Fawn realises it is time for him to hibernate for another 1000 years, meaning the fairies will never see him again.
+The fairies sadly guide Gruff back to his cave in a sendoff ceremony and try to make his slumber as comfortable as possible.